WHAT IS AN ARTIST RESIDENCY?

 Yes, we have a washer on site.
 We also have a clothes line.

 Yes!
 All shipping should be directed to 68 Mount Vernon Ave., Fredericktown, Ohio 43019, preferably anytime after the Sunday of your arrival.
+If the package is especially large, give instructions to your carrier to place the item on the back porch of building with blue/green door.
 There is a local shipping store (Pak Mail) that ships through several carriers if you need to ship something home at the conclusion of your residency.

 Yes!
 Let us know your flight info and we can help to provide rides to and from the John Glenn International Airport in Columbus.

 It’s really up to you.
 We are located in rural Ohio.
 We are within walking distance to a pharmacy and some restaurants, but if you want to travel to a grocery store, hardware, or just want to explore the area, you may want a vehicle.
 We find that residents tend to carpool and help each other out with transportation.
-There is no Uber or Lyft in our area.
-There is a local shuttle service that can take you to Mount Vernon for a fee.
+There is Lyft in our area but pool of drivers is minimal.
+There is also a local shuttle service that can take you to Mount Vernon for a fee.
 If you really need a ride somewhere and can’t find a ride, let us know and we’ll do our best to accommodate.

 Yes!
 We are located right beside a local bike trail.
 Past residents have enjoyed using it almost daily during their residency.